 - Newer technologies and use cases such as artificial intelligence (AI), machine learning, chatbots, and robotic process automation (RPA), plus digital transformation have brought with them operational efficiencies and an even more compelling ITSM proposition.

-But perhaps one of the highest-profile changes is the speed with which ITSM is moving beyond IT in the form of ESM.
+But perhaps one of the highest-profile changes is the speed with which ITSM is moving beyond IT to ESM.

 The Rise of ESM and the customer experience (CX)